 The last or first stop, depending on where do you start your tour.
 This temple looks like it literally came out of a movie with all its towering stupa, golden statues and rows of Buddhas in saffron robes.

-Few thoughts for the end
+A few words for the end

 As you could see from my pictures, Ayuthaya was a great city once upon a time.
 A city filled with enormous temples, exquisite palaces and monasteries, considered one of the finest cities in the world.
 The remnants of Ayutthaya made me seriously think about life.
-It was a city that had it all and was one of the richest cities of its time.
+It was a city that had it all and was one of the richest capitals of its time.
 But still, the city was torn down in a blink of an eye.
 It’s amazing how at one moment you have everything, and in the next, the only place you’re mentioned in are history books…

 Liked the article?
 Share it on Pinterest!